NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 const allCohorts = useSelector(selectAllCohorts);
 ```

 # Using the Portal Application API

 The GDC Portal provides a number of hooks for querying the GDC API.
 These hooks are located in the `@gff/core` package.
 The hooks are designed to work in a manner similar to the RTL Query hooks.
 The hooks take arguments and return an object.
 The object contains the data and the status of the query.
 The status of the query is stored in the `isSuccess` variable.
 The @gff/core package also provides a set of selectors that return values stored in the core redux store: `CoreStore`.

 There are a number of hooks and selectors that are available for querying the GDC API, a subset of which are shown below:

 ![hooks and selectors](./images/hooks_and_selectors.png)

 ## Case Information

-The GDC Portal provides several hooks for querying case information.
+The GDC Data Portal provides several hooks for querying case information.
 These hooks are located in the `@gff/core` package.
 Cases can be queried using several different methods.
-The 'useAllCases' hook returns all the cases in the GDC and can be filtered by the current cohort as shown below:
+The `useAllCases` hook returns all the cases in the GDC and can be filtered by the current cohort as shown below:

 ```typescript
 import { useCoreSelector, useAllCases } from '@gff/core';